When Do You Usually Hear Back From a Job Interview?

 Negotiation and Decision Windows: When Offers Take Longer

 Offers often take longer to prepare than candidates expect because they require internal coordination.
 HR must reconcile budget, compensation bands, benefits, and approval from leadership.
-For international hires, compensation discussions frequently include expatriate allowances, relocation logistics, tax implications, and visa sponsorship—each adding layers to the approval process.
+For international hires, compensation discussions frequently include relocation allowances, visa timelines, tax implications—each adding layers.
+Inspire Ambitions

 Special Considerations for Global Professionals